 - Check the selection criteria for entry to the paper.

-- Talk with a member of staff in your department about your interest in this paper.
+- Talk with a member of staff in your programme about your interest in this paper.

-- After discussion with the department, complete the appropriate Preliminary Project form:
+- After discussion with the staff member, complete the appropriate Preliminary Project form:

-- For students studying HUMS301/401 on campus in either first or second semester - Download the Preliminary Project form (PDF, 225KB)
+- For students studying HUMS301/401 on campus in either first or second semester - Download the Preliminary Project form (PDF)

-- For students studying HUMS301/401 on campus in Summer School - Download the Preliminary Project form - Summer School (PDF, 183KB)
+- For students studying HUMS301/401 on campus in Summer School - Download the Preliminary Project form - Summer School (PDF)

-- For students studying HUMS301/401 via Distance - Download the Preliminary Project form - Distance students (PDF, 183KB)
+- For students studying HUMS301/401 via Distance - Download the Preliminary Project form - Distance students (PDF)

-- Contact the Humanities coordinator, Professor Claire Freeman, to indicate that you wish to take this paper - and send her the Preliminary Project form.
+- Contact the Humanities coordinator, Associate Professor Alex Trapeznik, to indicate that you wish to take this paper – and send him the Preliminary Project form.

 - Request special permission in eVision to enrol in either HUMS301 or HUMS401.

-- Contact Professor Claire Freeman prior to the start of semester for the course outline and accompanying documents/memoranda.
-She will make contact with your workplace coordinator and Department liaison person to set up an initial meeting in the first week of semester.
+- Contact Associate Professor Alex Trapeznik prior to the start of semester for the course outline and accompanying documents/memoranda.
+He will make contact with your workplace coordinator and Programme liaison person to set up an initial meeting in the first week of semester.